Smith2106/Create-react-app-Graphql-MongoDb/README.md

-##React, graphql, mongoose, and react-apollo broilerplate
+## React, graphql, mongoose, and react-apollo broilerplate

-To get this started - first install mongodb and yarn Install.
+To get this started - first install mongodb.

-Use command 'mongod' to start mongodb, and run 'yarn install'.
+Use command `mongod` to start mongodb, and run `yarn install`.

-use 'yarn dev' to run server and client side code :)
+use `yarn dev` to run server and client side code :)